 For all of their benefits, Fusion Drive suffers from the same problems as HDDs and SSDs when it comes to data loss.
 No matter what type of drives you using, it is only too easy to accidentally delete a file only to later discover that it was a file you actually needed to keep.
 Whatever type of drive you have, it is important, to have a backup plan in place.
 Making regular backups of data is one of the easiest ways to prevent the loss of files.
 And, of course, Trash gives you something of a safety net, giving you the chance to recover files you have deleted, but what happens if you empty Trash?

 This is where the EaseUS Data Recovery Wizard for Mac can help.
 The software can handle data recovery from HDDs, SSDs and Fusion Drive disks, helping you to get back files you may have thought you had lost forever.
 It does not matter whether you lost files because of accidental deletion, drive formatting, a virus, or something else, EaseUS Data Recovery Wizard for Mac is probably your best chance of getting back your data (there is also a version available for Windows).
 The software is available for just $89.95 +VAT, and there is a free trial version available so you can test out its capabilities before you decide to buy.

 How to Recover Deleted/Lost Data from Fusion Drive:

 Step 1.
-Select the Fusion Drive where you lost data and files.
+Select the Fusion Drive partition where you lost data and files.
 Click the "Scan" button.
 If you don't know which partition is Fusion Drive partition, click the "click here" anchor text on the top to check the partition name.

 Step 3.
-In the scan results, select the file(s) and click the "Recover Now" button to get them back.
+In the scan results, select the file(s) and click the "Recover" button to get them back.